bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 "No, they never got to see the inside of the scroll, nor know it was encrypted" he replied after a bit of thought.

 Percival looked from Adrex to Vesper, back and forth, before he snapped his fingers.
-The iron bands started to magically extract themselves, until they only wrapped around Adrex' wrist, which they tied them self together in front of him, his palms very close together.
+The iron bands started to magically detract themselves, until they only wrapped around Adrex' wrist, where they tied themselves together in front of him, his palms very close together.

 "You are coming with us, mr. Scalenduur" Percival said, his back already turned to him, and heading for the only door in the room.